SerenityOS/serenity/CONTRIBUTING.md

 * Write in C. (Instead, take advantage of C++'s amenities, and don't limit yourself to the standard C library.)
 * Attempt large architectural changes until you are familiar with the system and have worked on it for a while.
 * Engage in excessive "feng shui programming" by moving code around without quantifiable benefit.
+* Add jokes or other "funny" things to user-facing parts of the system.

 ## Pull Request Q&A